The Best Pocket Knife Brands of 2022

 9. DPx Gear

-Known for: DPx Gear produces hard-use edge tools for hunting, combat, rescue, and survival that are field-tested in harsh environments worldwide.
+About the Brand: DPx Gear produces hard-use edge tools for hunting, combat, rescue, and survival that are field-tested in harsh environments worldwide.

 Robert Young Pelton is a man of many talents—an adventurer, war correspondent, author, director, and former host of Discovery Channel’s “The World’s Most Dangerous Places.”
 In 2008, he became a knifemaker, creating DPx Gear and the now-famous Hostile Environment Survival Tool (HEST) knives.
 From the start, these knives were designed to be multifunctional as well as nearly indestructible.